reneaas/ComputationalPhysics/projects/project2/README.md

 ## Codes (Documentation)
 To run the codes of the project, I advise to clone the repository pertaining to this project and run the codes in the following way:

-### main.py
-This is the main code of the project.
-It essentially automates everything.
-What you need to write in a standard Unix console is:
+The primary code of the numerical project is [main.py](https://github.com/reneaas/ComputationalPhysics/blob/master/projects/project2/codes/main.py).
+It automates pretty much everything.
+A call to this can be done in the following way with respect to which problem one wants to solve:

 1. Buckling Beam problem: